divercefi/whitepaper/README.md

 Our vision is comparable to the emergence of other ecosystems in other industries:

-* **Music with Spotify:** Social music experience platform not owned by record companies, combining users and artists
+* **Music with Spotify:** Social music experience platform not owned by record labels, combining users and artists
 * **Networking with Linkedin:** Social networking experience platform not owned by companies, combining users, companies, and communities
 * **Investing with Divercefi:** Social investment experience interface not owned by banks and brokers, combining investors and regulated financial service providers